 How to setup Prometheus Docker Monitoring

 Continuing with the great response from the Docker Monitoring post.
 I am following up by investigating the setup of Prometheus.
-I first discovered Prometheus while making some changes to the cAdvisor documentation and noticed that cAdvisor now integrates with Prometheus.
+I first discovered Prometheus while making changes to the cAdvisor documentation and noticed that cAdvisor now integrates with Prometheus.

-So what is Prometheus?
-Prometheus was a solution created by SoundCloud (Yes, that SoundCloud). ~~As current Docker monitoring solutions were not scratching their itch they decided to roll their own solution to suit their needs.
-Thankfully SoundCloud decided to Open Source Prometheus back in January 2015 as it is a great product.
-Take a look at the [SoundCloud's blog](back in January 2015) for more details about the release.
+So, what is Prometheus?
+Prometheus was a solution created by SoundCloud (Yes, that SoundCloud).
+As current Docker monitoring solutions were not scratching their itch, they decided to roll out their solution to suit their needs.

-~~ UPDATE: Tobi from Sound Cloud clarified this paragraph.
-Sound Cloud created Prometheus as a general monitoring solution that recently integrated Docker.
-Also, Prometheus has been open source sine the beginning but only announced beginning of this year.
-Thanks Tobi!
+UPDATE: Tobi from SoundCloud clarified this paragraph.
+SoundCloud created Prometheus as a general monitoring solution that recently integrated Docker.
+Also, Prometheus has been open source since the beginning but was only announced at the beginning of this year.
+Thanks, Tobi!

 OK, enough beating around the bush.
 How the heck can we deploy a Prometheus Docker Monitoring stack?
-I spent a lot of time fine tuning the docker-compose file so you can easily stand up a Prometheus stack with all the required components to quickly get up and running.
+I spent a lot of time fine-tuning the docker-compose file so you can easily stand up a Prometheus stack with all the required components to quickly get up and running.

 Pre-requisites